 [State how the identified dependencies between the projects; including input from other projects and the output required for other projects, coordination and approval process between projects will be managed.
 This should be aligned with the broader SDP 2023-2028 initiative.]

-Quality processes
+Key Risks and Quality processes

 The quality process is two-fold: